 Despite the clear advantages of standardised feeding protocols, their adoption at the field level remains limited in smallholder buffalo meat production systems.
 Constraints include inadequate farmer awareness, poor access to quality feed, insufficient advisory services, and economic barriers that discourage investment in scientifically balanced nutrition.
 For instance, in the present study, the baseline feeding practice employed by the farmer was not based on scientific recommendations.
-Additionally, a lack of knowledge regarding formulated rations such as Total Mixed Rations (TMR) was evident, as no farmers in the study area were familiar with the concept.
+Additionally, a lack of knowledge regarding formulated rations such as TMR was evident, as no farmers in the study area were familiar with the concept.
 Previous research by Tipu et al. (2021) showed that a TMR containing 12% crude protein (CP) yielded the highest daily weight gain (0.93 kg) and feed efficiency (7.90 kg/kg gain) in Nili Ravi buffalo calves.
 In contrast, the present study employed a TMR with 18% CP, yet baseline knowledge of such feeds was lacking among farmers.
 This gap highlights the need for localised demonstration models and targeted extension services.
 Furthermore, inconsistent feed supply chains, limited veterinary infrastructure, and the absence of performance monitoring mechanisms continue to impede effective implementation.The benefits of improved housing and feeding strategies have also been validated in previous works.
 For instance, Kumar et al. (2018) reported that Murrah buffalo calves reared in loose housing systems with ICAR- feeding standard exhibited higher ADG and better cost-efficiency in hot-humid climates than those housed in conventional barns.
 Likewise, Jha et al. (2021) demonstrated that feeding male buffalo calves with formulated rations led to a substantial improvement in ADG (803 g/day) and economic returns (₹20,230), while in this study, total feed cost was reduced by 22.04% compared to traditional practices.
 These findings align with the present study, which observed a statistically significant improvement in body weight and an ADG of 0.34 kg/day following the implementation of a standardised feeding intervention.
 Although the observed ADG in this study may appear modest compared to some controlled experimental settings, it remains biologically plausible and well within the expected range for Murrah crossbred buffaloes under semi-intensive systems.
 For context, Naveena and Kiran (2014) reported that buffaloes gain approximately 0.85 kg/day during their first year, which declined to 0.66 kg/day by the second year.
 Similarly, Mahmoudzadeh (2007) found that the ADG in buffalo male calves ranged between 503 and 951 g/day, depending on the diet.
 Under controlled conditions in Kerala, Pramod et al. (2018) reported an ADG of 0.595 kg/day in young Murrah bulls, indicating the performance ceiling under ideal management.The exclusion of outlier data points (those showing over 100 kg weight gain in 60 days) was methodologically justified to ensure biological plausibility and statistical robustness.
 Such anomalies likely resulted from measurement errors or misrecorded data, given that they far exceed realistic expectations for the breed over a two-month period.
 Overall, this study reinforces the value of science-based, standardised feeding regimens in enhancing production efficiency in meat-purpose buffaloes, especially within smallholder systems.
 The significant improvements in growth performance observed over a short intervention period highlight the potential for wider field-level adoption of such practices.
 Additionally, the study underscores the importance of performance monitoring and data-driven adjustments to feeding strategies.
 Future research should explore extended intervention periods and assess feed conversion ratios, carcass quality, and cost-benefit metrics to provide a more comprehensive understanding of the long-term economic and production impacts of standardised feeding in buffalo farming.

 CONCLUSION